1. What is the difference between your tours and the majority of the other tour options available for Kīlauea volcano?

 8. Will we see flowing lava?

 Due to the constantly changing eruption conditions here on Kīlauea, we can not guarantee that we will see lava up close and personal.
 When the lava is both legally and safely accessible, we do offer that option to our guests however access normally requires extensive hiking in very isolated areas of the volcano.
-Kīlauea is currently erupting in two separate locations, on the East Rift Zone and at the summit crater of Halemaumau, so our guides provide our guests with the best lava viewing at one of these locations based on daily eruption conditions.
-Contact us anytime for the latest conditions and to see if the lava is or is not accessible up close!
+The eruption locations here on Kīlauea are constantly changing, so our guides provide our guests with the best lava viewing based on daily eruption conditions.
+Contact us anytime for the latest eruption conditions and to see if the lava is accessible up close!

 9. How far is it to the volcano from our accommodations?